Founder and Chairman

 Kyrgyz Republic (2003)

-Private, not-for-profit, non-denominational, development agency.
-Part of the Aga Khan Development Network (AKDN), a group of eight institutions working in health, education, culture and rural and economic development.
+Private, not-for-profit, non-denominational, international development agency.
+Part of the Aga Khan Development Network (AKDN), a group of 11 development agencies and institutions whose mandates include the environment, health, education, architecture, culture, microfinance, rural development, disaster reduction, the promotion of private-sector enterprise and the revitalisation of historic cities.

 There are four central objectives: